sf-wdi-19-20/modules/w7_d1_1_SQL_intro/README.md

       which psql
       ```

+**Challenge**: Done with setup?
+Write down the most important SQL commands you remember.
+List at least 3.

 ## What Are Relational Databases?

 Relational databases were invented in the 1970's as a way to structure data so that it can be queried by a "relational algebra."
 The basic idea of relational model, though, was to use collections of data, **Tables**, where each database manages **Relations** among the data in various tables.
 Each table is organized like a spreadsheet with a **Row** (also known as "record") for each data item and with attributes of those items arranged in  **Columns***.